Ginsburgsmilus

-Ginsburgsmilus is an extinct genus of carnivorous mammal of the family Barbourofelidae that was endemic to Africa during the early Miocene.
+Ginsburgsmilus is an extinct genus of carnivorous mammal of the subfamily Barbourofelinae.
+This genus was endemic to Africa during the early Miocene.
 There is only one known specimen of Ginsburgsmilus napakensis, dated to 20-19 mya.

 Taxonomy

 Ginsburgsmilus was named by Morales et al. (2001).
 It was assigned to Barbourofelidae by Morlo et al. (2004) and Morlo (2006).

 In 2001, a team led by Jorge Morales described Ginsburgsmilus as a new genus in the family Barbourofelidae; the fossil material had been previously identified as Afrosmilus turkanae.